jonimoreira/specs/README.md

 The 'master' branch tracks the current stable changes of 2.4.7

 After release, the only changes allowed in the Reference Model implementation (XML Schema) is for documentation purposes.
-Other documentation and examples maybe updated in the 'master' branch as needed.
+Documentation and examples maybe updated in the 'master' branch as needed.
+After merging the development branch to the master and creating the release, the development branch is deleted.

 A signed, compressed (zip) download is available here: https://launchpad.net/mlhim-specs Look for the large, green button.